Article • 27 min read

 6. Restate what they told you

 Restating what the customer said ties into active listening.
-It shows that you’re attentive, you understand the customer’s pain points, and you’re interested in helping them resolve their issues.
+It shows that you’re attentive, understand the customer’s pain points, and are interested in helping them resolve their issues.
 You can also use this tactic to ensure you understand their situation and what they want from you.

 After restating what your customer told you, ask them to confirm that you got it right.
 A simple agreement goes a long way toward de-escalating tension and putting you both in a more comfortable space.